paulhaimes/syllabus-template/README.md

 # syllabus-template
-An HTML/CSS template for creating a university course syllabus, built with Bootstrap.
+An HTML/CSS template for creating a university course syllabus mini-site, built with Bootstrap.
 Requires some knowledge of HTML.

 ### Created by Paul Haimes